Namdalseid Municipality: Geography

 The municipality bordered Flatanger Municipality, Roan Municipality, and Osen Municipality to the west; Namsos Municipality to the north; Åfjord Municipality and Verran Municipality to the southwest; and Steinkjer Municipality to the southeast.
 Lakes in the region include Gilten and Finnvollvatnet.
 The river Sverka runs through the western part of the municipality.
 The Namsenfjorden formed most of the northern border.
 The highest point in the municipality was the 686 m tall mountain Båeriesvaerie.

 Government

 While it existed, Namdalseid Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Namdal District Court and the Frostating Court of Appeal.

+Municipal waste management was since 1979 handled by the inter-municipal Midtre Namdal Avfallsselskap.

 Municipal council

 The municipal council (Herredsstyre) of Namdalseid Municipality was made up of 19 representatives that were elected to four year terms.
 The tables below show the historical composition of the council by political party.